Sofia the First: Other media

-Spin-offs
+Spin-offs and sequels

 Elena of Avalor

-Following the controversy regarding Sofia's ethnicity, Gerber noticed the demand for a Latina princess; the idea "bubbled in [his] mind" and partially inspired the creation of the spinoff series Elena of Avalor, which stars a Latina princess as its titular character.
+Following the controversy regarding Sofia's ethnicity, Gerber noticed the demand for a Latina princess; the idea "bubbled in [his] mind" and partially inspired the creation of the spin-off series Elena of Avalor, which stars a Latina princess as its titular character.
 She is introduced in Sofia the First special episode Elena and the Secret of Avalor, in which Sofia discovers that Elena has been trapped inside her amulet for decades because of an invasion of Avalor by the evil sorceress Shuriki.
 Sofia and her family travel to Avalor to free Elena and restore the kingdom.

 Royal Magic

-In November 2022, Gerber reportedly expanded his development deal with Disney Branded Television, under which he began developing a Sofia the First spinoff.
-In August 2024, Disney Jr. announced that the spinoff, titled Sofia the First: Royal Magic, had been greenlit and is scheduled to premiere in 2026.
+In November 2022, it was reported that Gerber had expanded his overall development deal with Disney Branded Television, under which he began developing a sequel series to Sofia the First.

+In August 2024, Disney Jr. announced that the sequel series, titled Sofia the First: Royal Magic, had been greenlit for a 2026 premiere.

+In February 2026, the series was given a premiere window of May 2026, with an official premiere date of May 25 announced in April 2026.
+The first eight episodes were released on Disney+ the following day, May 26, 2026.

+The series will feature Auliʻi Cravalho reprising her role as Moana and Aimee Carrero as Princess Elena Castillo Flores.
+Recurring appearances by Rapunzel, Cinderella, Aurora, and Jasmine were also announced.